Emeric Essex Vidal: Family background

 The Huguenot community, who were Calvinists, were officially tolerated in England; nevertheless, they were a religious and linguistic minority, successful and self-confident, sometimes attracting popular hostility.
 They had a sense of 'otherness' and usually did not intermarry with the host population.
-Though born in England, in law Emeric senior was a foreigner who could not acquire British citizenship except by obtaining a private act of Parliament, which he did in 1773.
+Though born in England, in law Emeric senior was a foreigner who could not acquire British citizenship except by obtaining a private act of Parliament, which he did by the Vidal's etc. Naturalization Act 1772 (13 Geo.
+3. c.
+2 Pr.).

 During the wars against France he was a naval agent (a civilian position similar to a banker).
 He was a secretary to admirals Sir Robert Kingsmill, John Lockhart-Ross and Robert Duff.

 Emeric senior married out of the Huguenot community by wedding Jane Essex in an Anglican ceremony at St Bride's Church, Fleet Street, London, in 1801 by which time the couple already had a teenage daughter and three sons.
 Jane Essex's antecedents are not known.
 A Jane Essex was baptised at the Foundling Hospital in 1760; baby girls abandoned there were usually brought up to be domestic servants.
 Whatever his mother's origins, until he was ten years old Vidal and his siblings were literally bastards, a very stigmatised status at the time.

 The Vidal brothers were physically small but all three pursued naval careers in the Napoleonic Wars and afterwards.
 The eldest was Richard Emeric Vidal (1785–1854), who was in battles and skirmishes in which 121 vessels were captured or destroyed; the youngest was Alexander Thomas Emeric Vidal (1792–1863), a hydrographer who charted many unknown waters and became a Vice-Admiral.
 After their retirement from the Navy the oldest and youngest brothers bought land and became pioneers (Note: Emeric Essex had not the opportunity to do so, however, because in 1832 he was seriously wounded.) in Upper Canada.